 Another one of those “the plot thickens” links.
 Read and blogged about both F.S.C.
 Northrop (The Meeting of East and West) and Werner Heisenberg (Physics and Philosophy), but didn’t notice the the US edition of the latter (1958 Great Minds series, published by Prometheus) had an introduction by the former.
 I read the UK Penguin … Continue reading “Northrop and Heisenberg”

-West Met East – Metaphorically Speaking – Resturned from China.
+[Review of Lakoff & Johnson “Metaphors We Live By”] West Met East – Metaphorically Speaking – Just returned from China.
 Suprisingly I didn’t get to read Northrop as much as expected, because I’d just received Lakoff and Johnson’s “Metaphors We Live By” the morning I departed.
-I’ve just finished the book itself on the flight back, just the afterword added to the 2003 edition to … Continue reading “West Met East – Metaphorically Speaking”
+I’ve just finished the book itself on the flight … Continue reading “West Met East – Metaphorically Speaking”

 West Meets East – Off to China for a week’s buisness.
 Will anyone believe me, that it’s purely coincidence I’m in the middle of reading Northrop’s Meeting of East and West ?!

 As you know, I’ve just started reading Northrop [Previous] [ Previous] and already hooked because he is straight into the pragmatic effects of the Catch-22 of the recursive argument about how absolute can a metaphysics be that includes it’s own definition.
 [Quote] the basic paradox of our time [is that] “sound” theory tends to destroy … Continue reading “East Meets West #2”